After Kinte

 Glasgow International with CAPC Bordeaux

 Commissioned by Glasgow International and co-produced by CAPC, Bordeaux.
-With support from British Council Spotlight on Culture and presentation support from Tramway.
+Supported by the British Council as part of the UK/France Spotlight on Culture 2024 Together We Imagine, and presentation support from Tramway.

 Good access: The venue has ramped or level access and/or lifts to access upper floors